Ashish-Johnson/Netflix-Analysis/README.md

 * Explore correlations between different variables such as IMDb scores, TMDB scores, and the number of votes.
 * Calculate correlation coefficients to quantify relationships.
 * Visualize the correlations using scatter plots with trend lines.

+## Contact
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ashishjohnson/) or view my other social media profiles linked in this repository.

+Thank you for visiting my portfolio!